-So McLaren with automatic transmission, Williams always on the shields and ready to use its super gasoline Elf (which many, including Renault men indicate as one of the most important factors to maintain the current superiority).
+So, McLaren with automatic transmission, Williams always on the shields and ready to use its Elf super-fuel (which many, including Renault men indicate as one of the most important factors to maintain the current superiority).
 What about Ferrari?
 Maranello’s team has also prepared something special.
 That is, the evolution 4 engine, defined as the most relevant of the season.
 Lombardi explains:

 "A powertrain that has its own particular fuel, which should offer better performance in power.
 We will certainly use it in testing.
 For the race we will decide on Saturday, based on the results".

 Almost two hours of talks, first in presence of some members of the security committee (the Belgians Roland Bruynseraede and Corsmit) and then alone.
-Shortly before the FISA had sent to the same Corsmit, head of sports stewards, a message in which he announced, unprecedented fact, a resounding measure: a suspension race, with the conditional for Alain Prost and admonition to both drivers for two different reasons.
+Shortly before the FISA had sent to the same Corsmit, head of sports stewards, a message in which he announced, unprecedented fact, a resounding measure: a one-race suspension, with parole for Alain Prost and a warning to both drivers for two different reasons.
 The text of the statement states that, in relation to the German Grand Prix and the statements made by Prost after the race on French television:

 "It was decided to issue an official warning to riders Ayrton Senna and Alain Prost for their behaviour during the German race and to give Prost the suspension for a Grand Prix, with the conditional, because of his statements against FISA".

 The French driver, after the accident in Hockenheim, declared: